Coco Montoya

-Coco Montoya (born Henry Montoya, October 2, 1951, Santa Monica, California) is an American blues guitarist and singer and former member of John Mayall & the Bluesbreakers.
+Henry "Coco" Montoya (born October 2, 1951, Santa Monica, California) is an American blues guitarist and singer and former member of John Mayall & the Bluesbreakers.
+He is of Mexican heritage.

 Musical career

-Montoya's career began in the mid-1970s when Albert Collins asked him to join his band as drummer.
+Montoya's career began in the mid-1970s when Albert Collins asked him to join his band as a drummer.
 Collins took Montoya under his wing and taught him his "icy hot" guitar style.
-The two remained friends even after Montoya left Collins' band.
+The two remained friends even after Montoya left Collins' band to start a career of his own.

 In the early 1980s John Mayall heard Montoya playing guitar in a Los Angeles bar.
-Soon after Mayall asked Montoya to join the newly reformed Bluesbreakers.
+Soon after, Mayall asked Montoya to join the newly reformed Bluesbreakers.
 He remained a member of the band for 10 years.

 In 1995 he appeared with the Cate Brothers for the resumption of their recording career on their release, Radioland.
-Since that same year, Montoya has recorded several solo albums.
+Montoya released his debut solo album that year, and has since recorded several more solo albums.

 In 2002, he featured on the Bo Diddley tribute album Hey Bo Diddley – A Tribute!, performing the song "Pills."

 His 2019 recording, Coming In Hot, was chosen as a 'Favorite Blues Album' by AllMusic.